upsight/FuseSDKUnity/README.md

 ## Current Version

-Version: 2.4.2.1
+Version: 2.5.2.0

-Released: January 20th, 2016
+Released: March 11th, 2016

 ## Update Instructions
-When updating the Fuse SDK from version 1.* to 2.* or higher, you must first delete the FuseAPI folder before importing the new package.
+The location of our Unity packages has changed.
+The 2 packages in this repository simply contain a Updater that will fetch the package from Unity.
-The FuseAPI class has been renamed to FuseSDK, you will need to update your references.
+Please use the links below to download the FuseSDK.

 ## To Download
 [Unity 4 Package](https://github.com/fusepowered/FuseSDKUnity/raw/master/FuseUnitySDK.unitypackage)